He Turns Our Ashes into His Beauty

 Jesus is no regular earthly king, though.

 The Wise Men make the same mistake we would make in their sandals.
 They look for an earthly King in a palace.
-God uses this to send the most wonderful message.
+They had to be shocked by the King of Heaven and earth arriving in such humble circumstances.

 No matter who you are, come to Jesus!